Mcannon3/CANNON-Data-Science-Portfolio/README.md

 # CANNON-Data-Science-Portfolio
-A portfolio showcasing my data science projects and skills
+A portfolio showcasing my data science projects and skills throughout my semester in Introduction to Data Science

+## Streamlit App - Basic Data Filtering App
+One of my current projects in thi sportfolio is a **Streamlit App*.
+This app allows users to interact with a dataset called 'Palmer's Penguins'.
+Within the project you can find the title and short description of the app, a sample dataframe, and an interactive dropdown to filter the dataset by species.

 ## Organization